Marek-Czarnecki/oss-data-lake/RUNBOOK.md

-# OSS Data Lake — Runbook
+# Open Data Lake — Runbook

-This runbook documents the complete sequence to go from a clean clone of the repository to a fully working OSS Data Lake with dashboards in **Metabase** and interactive SQL in **CloudBeaver**.
+This runbook documents the complete sequence to go from a clean clone of the repository to a fully working Open Data Lake with dashboards in **Metabase** and interactive SQL in **CloudBeaver**.

 ---